Stevecmd/Cruddur-social/journal/week0.md

 > Implement Monitoring: <br/>
 Implementing monitoring involves setting up monitoring tools and practices to track the performance and health of your AWS resources.
 Here's how you can implement monitoring:

-1. Set Up CloudWatch Monitoring: Configure Amazon CloudWatch to monitor metrics for your AWS resources, such as EC2 instances, RDS databases, and Lambda functions.
+1. `Set Up CloudWatch Monitoring`: Configure Amazon CloudWatch to monitor metrics for your AWS resources, such as EC2 instances, RDS databases, and Lambda functions.
-2. Create Custom Metrics: Create custom CloudWatch metrics to monitor specific application-level metrics that are relevant to your SLAs.
+2. `Create Custom Metrics`: Create custom CloudWatch metrics to monitor specific application-level metrics that are relevant to your SLAs.
-3. Configure CloudWatch Alarms: Set up CloudWatch alarms to automatically notify you when predefined thresholds are exceeded for any monitored metric.
+3. `Configure CloudWatch Alarms`: Set up CloudWatch alarms to automatically notify you when predefined thresholds are exceeded for any monitored metric.
-4. Use AWS Trusted Advisor: Utilize AWS Trusted Advisor to gain insights into your AWS environment and receive recommendations for optimizing performance, security, and cost.
+4. `Use AWS Trusted Advisor`: Utilize AWS Trusted Advisor to gain insights into your AWS environment and receive recommendations for optimizing performance, security, and cost.
-5. Implement Log Monitoring: Set up log monitoring using AWS CloudWatch Logs to collect, monitor, and analyze log data from your AWS resources.
+5. `Implement Log Monitoring`: Set up log monitoring using AWS CloudWatch Logs to collect, monitor, and analyze log data from your AWS resources.
 Use CloudWatch Logs Insights to query and visualize log data for troubleshooting and analysis.

 > Cost Allocation Tags: <br/>
 Cost allocation tags are key-value pairs that you can assign to AWS resources to categorize and track their costs.
 Here's how you can implement cost allocation tags: